 A fiercely intellectual prime minister whose sharp legal mind defined his brief but consequential terms, reshaping Canada's political landscape.

-Arthur Meighen emerged from a Port Hope, Ontario, law practice to become one of Canada's most formidable political intellects.
-His rise in the Conservative Party was fueled by a brilliant, almost surgical, command of parliamentary procedure and debate, making him a formidable opponent for William Lyon Mackenzie King.
-His first term as Prime Minister in 1920 was short, but his legacy was cemented by his unwavering, controversial stance during the 1919 Winnipeg General Strike, where he advocated for strong federal intervention.
-Returning to power for a mere three months in 1926, his tenure ended in the dramatic 'King-Byng Affair,' a constitutional crisis that ultimately defined his career.
-After a later stint in the Senate, he remained a sharp commentator, a politician whose principles often clashed with the pragmatic demands of public life.
+Arthur Meighen's tenure as Prime Minister of Canada ended in the dramatic 'King-Byng Affair' of 1926, a constitutional crisis that defined his career.
+Emerging from a Port Hope, Ontario, law practice, he rose in the Conservative Party through brilliant, almost surgical command of parliamentary procedure and debate.
+His first term in 1920 was short.
+During the 1919 Winnipeg General Strike, he advocated for strong federal intervention, a controversial stance that shaped his legacy.
+Returning to power for three months in 1926, his government fell when Governor General Lord Byng refused his request for dissolution.
+After a later stint in the Senate, Meiglen remained a sharp commentator, a politician whose principles often clashed with pragmatic demands.

 1860–1882